 “I died five times,” he said.

 I looked to my left to see if maybe I was sitting next to the Grim Reaper, and perhaps the old man was trying to strike up a conversation with him instead.
-No scythe and robes present, so I looked back at the guy and said, “No shit?”
+No scythe and robes present, so I looked back at The Man Who Died Five Times and said, “No shit?”

 “Yeah,” he said.
 “The last time was earlier this week.
 I gotta tell you, the first three times were all that ‘tunnels of light’ and happiness stuff you hear about.
 But the last two times?
 That was scary shit, man.
 Darkness.
 Really terrifying.”